Dr. Susan Burnett

 May 9, 2016 | Leave a Comment

 Signs and Symptoms of a Possible Learning Disability We have developed a list of common signs and symptoms, which could mean a learning disability for your child.
 To make a little easier we have broken it down by age groups.
-Preschool: Issues with pronunciation Difficulty with rhyming words Your child having difficulty with following directions or routines Vocabulary development is slow Finding the right word to use is a problem Fine motor skills development are … [Read more...]
+Preschool: Issues with pronunciation Difficulty with rhyming words Your child having difficulty with following directions or routines Vocabulary development is slow Finding the right word to use is a problem Fine motor skills development are delayed Learning the … [Read more...]

 Filed Under: Uncategorized |